givenand/aws-kinesis-video-webrtc-workshop/workshop/content/3-awsiot/1-cloud-resources/_index.en.md

 EOF
 ```

+## (Optional) Package Configs and Send to Device

+{{% notice note %}}
+If you are running through this workshop entirely on Cloud9, then you can ignore this and move on to the next step.
+{{% /notice %}}

+If working with an actual device for this portion of the workshop, you will want to create an artifact that you can use to send all of this configuration to your device.

-Next you will create a zip file with all of the required artifacts to provision your KVS WebRTC device as an IoT thing:
+The following command will create a zip file with all of the required artifacts to provision your KVS WebRTC device as an IoT thing:
 ```
-zip kvswebrtcdevice.zip device.cert.pem device.private.key device.public.key root-CA.crt run-kvs-webrtc.sh
+zip kvswebrtcdevice.zip \
+  device.cert.pem \
+  device.private.key \
+  device.public.key \
+  root-CA.crt \
+  run-kvs-webrtc.sh
 ```

-If working with an actual device for this lab, you will send this zip file to your device.
-If you are running through this workshop entirely on Cloud9, then you can ignore this step.
+`TODO` - screenshot for how to download this from Cloud9

 For example, you could use the `scp` utility to copy the zip file from your local machine to a Raspberry Pi:
 ```